dqops/dqo/docs/checks/table/custom_sql/sql-condition-passed-percent-on-table.md

 # sql condition passed percent on table data quality checks

-Table-level check that ensures that a minimum percentage of rows passed a custom SQL condition (expression).
+A table-level check that ensures that a minimum percentage of rows passed a custom SQL condition (expression).

 ___